dper/kanjiscripts/README.md

 * `find_ono.rb`.
 Lists all the onomatopoiec words in edict.
 * `list_tags.rb`.
 Lists tags used in the Tatoeba sentence corpus.
 On its own this is not useful, but one can use the output in other scripts to filter based on tags.
 * `kana.rb`.
 A script for generating a phonetic (kana) reading of a Japanese sentence.
+* `find_pairs.rb`.
+This script finds sentence pairs for target words.
+It looks for words listed in `target_words.txt`, with one word per line, and finds up to three sentences for each of those words.
+The results are placed in `target_sentences.txt`.
+I use these sentences in flashcards, and long Japanese sentences are bad for flashcard use.
+There is a maximum character length filter in `find_pairs.rb` that can be adjusted to your needs.

 These scripts have many dependencies.
 To avoid wasting your time with predictable errors, read this entire file and grab dependencies before running them.